 It’s time for the last part of the “Increasing Your Programmatic CPM” series.
 In case, you missed our part I, here you go.
-Before diving into the part II, let us convey the theme of the piece.
+Before diving into part II, let us convey the theme of the piece.

 As you’ve noticed, the first part dealt with how you should take your initial steps to increase programmatic CPMs.
 For instance, Programmatic Funnel Offerings is the step you should be taking prior to technical optimization.

 In other words, it acted as a step-stone.
 But, here we will explore the optimization techniques and deep insights.